 - Gel base coat

-- Deep winter base color (I'm using midnight blue for this tutorial, but burgundy or forest green work beautifully)
+- Deep winter base color (midnight blue, burgundy, or forest green recommended)

-- White gel polish (needs to be opaque, not sheer)
+- White gel polish (must be opaque, not sheer)

 - Gel cleanser or rubbing alcohol